elizavetasemenova/prob-epi/01_intro.md

 ## Conda environment

-To run all code examples from the counrse, the recommended environemnt can be created as follows:
+To run the code examples from the course, the recommended environemnt can be created as follows:

 ```
 conda create -n aims python=3.9